 - In the bowl of a food processor, combine all components for the oatmeal base.
 Pulse until a sticky mixture forms.

 - Use moistened fingers to press the crust on the bottom of each muffin tin cavity or on the base of your prepared 6×6 inch tin.
 Leave in the freezer whilst making filling.

 - To make blueberry cheesecake batter, combine all filling ingredients in a high speed blender.
 Soak cashews in water overnight and drain before using for best results.

 - Blend until 100% smooth.
 You can use a tamper to help get the ingredients well mixed.

-- Turn blender off and use a silicone spatula to push ingredients off the blender walls 1 or 2 times and continue blending until entirely smooth.
+- Turn blender off and use a silicone spatula to wipe down the walls off the blender 1 or 2 times and continue blending until entirely smooth.

 - Pour the filling onto the chilled crust and spread into an even layer.